 Ben Wheatley will try anything.
-He’s directed horror movies, crime dramas, action movies, comedies, and today’s film, a psychedelic black and white horror film about the English Civil War.
+He’s directed horror movies, crime dramas, action movies, comedies, and today’s film; a psychedelic black and white horror film about the English Civil War.
 Apart from a sardonic sense of humor you never know what to expect from Wheatley.
 He can play a story close to the vest or throw all rhyme or reason out the window.
 Sometimes he does both.
 He’s an unpredictable filmmaker.
 His next film is a Tomb Raider sequel for god sakes.
 Which is crazy when you consider he made today’s film about alchemy, tripping on mushrooms, and a guy showing off his diseased wang.

 Set during the English Civil War (1642-1651), when Parliamentarians fought Royalists over the manner of England’s governance (not sure what most of that means), A Field in England is about a treasure hunt.
 That’s the most basic way of putting it.
-Comedian/writer/actor Reece Shearsmith (The League of Gentleman) stars as Whitehead, an alchemist’s assistant.
-Whitehead is saved from an ornery Commander Trower (Julian Barratt) by Cutler (Ryan Pope), the pair then meet two deserters, Jacob (Peter Ferdinando) and Friend (Richard Glover) and all get the hell out of dodge
+Reece Shearsmith (The League of Gentleman) stars as Whitehead, an alchemist’s assistant.
+Whitehead is saved from an ornery Commander Trower (Julian Barratt) by man named Cutler (Ryan Pope), the pair then meet two deserters, Jacob (Peter Ferdinando) and Friend (Richard Glover) and all get the hell out of dodge

 The group traverses across the open fields of England in search of an alehouse to relax and lick their wounds.
 Along the way, they cook a batch of wild mushrooms which never goes well in movies.
 Next, they meet an Irish alchemist named the Wizard O’Neill (Michael Smiley) who tells the group there is a treasure buried in the field that he can help them find if they agree to let him lead.
-They do and O’Neill ties a rope to Whitehead to use as a diving rod.
+They do and O’Neill ties a rope to Whitehead to use as a divining rod.